 In fact, the legendary fund manager Peter Lynch talked about moonshot stocks in this video.

-He tried investing in these “moonshot stocks” and never made any money, and advised people not to invest in them because all these companies are unprofitable and had nothing but a very good story to sell to investors.
+He tried investing in these “moonshot stocks” and never made any money, and advised people not to invest in them because all these companies were unprofitable and had nothing but a very good story to sell to investors.

 Generally, I don’t recommend people buy moonshot stocks.